reichlab/decisions/decisions/2024-12-09-rfc-record-decisions.md

 Decisions that supersede old decisions will cause the old decision's status to be "superseded."

-Once a decision is recorded as accepted, only it's status may change.
+Once a decision is recorded as accepted, only its status may change.

 ### Central space for recording artifacts associated with decisions